maartenbreddels/datapythonista.github.io/content/2019-09-11-dataframe-summmit.md

 copying the memory.

 Vaex is already using Arrow, and pandas has plans in its [roadmap](https://pandas.pydata.org/pandas-docs/stable/development/roadmap.html) to move in that direction.
-People was in general happy with the idea, but there were some concerns about decisions made in Arrow (mainly contributed by Sylvain, from xframe):
+People were in general happy with the idea, but there were some concerns about decisions made in Arrow (mainly contributed by Sylvain, from xframe):

 - Apache arrow C++ API and implementation not following common C++ idioms
 - Using a monorepo (including all bindings in the same repo as Arrow)
+- Not a clear distinction between the specification and implementation (as in for instance project Jupyter)

 ### Interoperability